Does a Person with Psychosis Know They Have It?

 Partial Awareness During Episodes

 Many people experience fluctuating levels of insight during psychotic episodes.
 They might question their perceptions at times while being completely convinced of their reality at others.
-Someone might wonder, “Am I hallucinating?” one moment, then become fully convinced of a conspiracy theory the next.
+Someone might wonder, “Am I hallucinating?” at one moment, then become fully convinced of a conspiracy theory the next.

 This wavering awareness can provide crucial opportunities for therapeutic intervention when the person is momentarily able to consider that their experiences might be symptoms.